A recent survey by Fidelity shows that wives and husbands don’t share retirement-planning duties nor agree on the plan:

 - 62% of couples nearing retirement don’t agree on the age at which to stop working

 - 47% of couples nearing retirement don’t agree on whether they will continue to work in retirement.

 - Both husbands and wives should know where critical documents are kept

 - Both need to know what to do if their spouse is no longer able to assist with financial decision-making

 - Both should have an understanding of the family’s finances, savings, and investment goals.

-- Both should become active in financial planning and meeting with the family’s financial planner and investment manager.
+- Both should become active in financial planning and meeting with the family’s financial and investment advisors.

 - Both husbands and wives should talk about retirement and finances more often together for better agreement and mutual understanding.